 for our recommendations for specific applications.

-Most sleeping bags don't come with a very effective compression or stuff sack.
-Because so much space can be saved in your pack (or allow you to take a smaller pack), in most cases we'd recommend buying an aftermarket one.
+Most sleeping bags don't come with a very efficient compression or stuff sack.
+Because so much space can be saved in your pack (or allow you to take a smaller pack), we'd recommend buying an aftermarket one.